Add To Favorites

 Imagine circus feats on other planets.
 Research gravitational, surface, and atmospheric conditions.

-Find information about weightlessness, temperatures, and other characteristics of different locations in outer space.
+During a study of the universe, invite students to research information about weightlessness, temperatures, and other characteristics of different locations in outer space.
 Imagine how these would affect imaginary circus performers' actions, clothing, and appearances.
-Choose a planet, moon, or other location to create an outer space circus sculpture.
+Organize students into small groups and have each group choose a planet, moon, or other location to create an outer space circus sculpture.

 Explore Model Magic construction methods using these techniques.
 Sculpt basic forms with fingers.
 Press pieces firmly together to attach.
 Add support(armatures)to long, thin forms by molding the Model Magic around drinking straws, coffee stirrers, or toothpicks.
 Create appendages and details with modeling tools such as plastic knives.
 Press onto basic forms.
 Cut or press textures into the Model Magic after it has stiffened slightly.